Feedback

 CJ 184Administration of Justice5 CRW

-Introduces students to the history, evolution, components and function of criminal procedure in the united States courts, from arrest through the appeals process, and touching on victim's rights.
+Introduces students to the history, evolution, components and function of criminal procedure in the United States courts, from arrest through the appeals process, and touching on victim's rights.
 Gives students a perspective of the complexities and intricacies of criminal procedure and punishment in light of sociological norms and change, the U.S. Constitution, state and federal statutes, rules and practice.

 Prerequisites: ENGL& 101 with a grade of C or higher or instructor permission.